How did analysts grade out the Seahawks’ 2020 NFL draft class?

 Grade: B.

 Comments: “The Seahawks found an athletic punisher to play inside in Jordyn Brooks, a quick edge rusher in Darrell Taylor and a beast of a guard in Damien Lewis in Rounds 1-3.
 Parkinson is a fair fourth-round pick who will have to compete with a few tight ends already on the Seahawks‘ roster.
 Dallas joins former ‘Canes teammate Travis Homer on the Seahawks.
 The powerful Robinson and Taylor should complement each other well off the edge.
-Swain is an underappreciated receiving talent who can work in the slot, and Sullivan has real potential as a stand-up tight end — giving up a 2021 sixth-round pick to get him shows their belief in that potential.”
+(Freddie) Swain is an underappreciated receiving talent who can work in the slot, and (Stephen) Sullivan has real potential as a stand-up tight end — giving up a 2021 sixth-round pick to get him shows their belief in that potential.”

 ProFootballFocus.com